wakatime/macos-wakatime/README.md

 2. Open the project with Xcode.
 3. Click Run (⌘+R) or Build (⌘+B).

+If you run into Accessibility problems, try running `sudo tccutil reset Accessibility`.

 ## Uninstall

 To uninstall, move `WakaTime.app` into your mac Trash.